cgjosephlee/PBJelly/trunk/docs/HoneyReadme.txt

  > Honey.py spots mapping.tails.bam

  Program Description:
- Spots looks for regions of intra-read discordance by counting the coverage, matches, insertions, and deletions at every position within a reference.
+   Spots looks for regions of intra-read discordance to discover SVs.
- The coverage and error rate (insertions/coverage and deletions/coverage) are smoothed using a --binsize window and any regions with >= --threshold error rate are reported.
-Threshold is the number of standard deviations above the mean error rate for the chromosome you'd like to identify spots to be pushed forward and further analyzed.
-For example, a threshold of 3 and a mean/sd insertion error rate of .01/.03 wll report any locus with >= .1 insertion error rate.
-Each locus is then parsed and reads supporting the putative SV are extracted and a consensus sequence is created using a backbone read which is chosen based on how well it supports the SV we think we're looking for.
-We then remap the read and use samtools pileup to find any SVs >= minIndelSize.
- If a successful consensus isn't created, we continue trying candidate backbone reads.
-If no reads successfully create a variant or no reads span the region well enough to be considered for creating a result, the spot is filtered with the tag 'noSpan=1.00'
+ The three steps in the procedure are ErrorCounting, SpotCalling, and Consensus Calling.
+   First, every read is piled-up against the reference and the number of insertions and deletions as well as coverage is counted and stored in a hon.h5 file.
+In order to reduce the number of error bases that contribute to the pileup, only indels greater than or equal to --minIndelErr are counted in the hon.h5, anything smaller is ignored.
+   Second, spots are called by looking for regions where the total number of insertions or deletions is greater than or equal to --threshold.
+Each of these regions are then filtered by fetching all the reads within the region and finding every read with >= --minIndelSize total indel bases within the region.
+Only spots that have >= --minErrReads will pass the filtering step.
+   Finally, the spots are passed passed into a consenus calling algorithm so that de novo local assembly is created.
+All reads that were reported as supporting the variant during the SpotCalling phase are extracted and trimmed down to their boundaries within the region +/- --buffer.
+A backbone read is chosen and all other supporting reads are mapped to it.
+The resulting alignment is fed into --consensus so that a high quality sequence is created.
+ This sequence is the remapped to the region +/- --buffer and all SVs >= --minIndelSize are reported.

 == VI.
 Output Format ==
-All of this is still true, but soon I'm going to put it into pyvcf... vcfFormat!!
-I'll need a vcf to .bed converter

  Honey spots:
     .spots output -- Your variant calls with the format
     * CHROM       Reference entry where variant occurs
-    * OUTERSTART  The 5' most boundary estimate of where variant begins
-    * START       Best guess as the the exact start of the variant
+    * START       The exact start of the variant
-    * INNERSTART  The 3' most boundary estimate of where variant begins
-    * INNEREND    The 5' most boundary estimate of where variant ends
-    * END         Best guess as the the exact end of the variant
+    * END         The exact end of the variant
-    * OUTEREND    The 3' most boundary estimate of where the variant ends
     * TYPE        Variant type.
-One of MIS (missmatch), INS (insertion), or DEl (deletion)
+One of INS (insertion) or DEL (deletion)
-    * SIZE        Estimated size of the variant
+    * SIZE        Size of the variant
     * INFO        More information associated with the calls

     .h5 Output -- Contains each base-alignment type and coverage for each position in your reference.
 Use this if you wish to recall spots with different parameters (see recallSpots.py --help)

+    .reads output -- If the --reads parameter is specified, a file is created that reports the variants in the .spots format and each line after has var or ref followed by a read name.
+This represents which reads held the variant (var) or which reads didn't (ref)

  Honey tails:
     .tails output -- Your variant calls with the format